dsuarezf/pdf-to-html/README.md

 # pdf-to-html

-The **pdf-to-html** is a REST service that converts PDF files into HTML.
-It uses the pdf2htmlEx [1] tool to convert PDF files.
+The **pdf-to-html** service converts PDF files into HTML.
+It uses the pdf2htmlEx [1] tool to convert the files.

 The service can be executed as a single Python application or within a container.